-Paul Adams Paul Adams – Lindon, UT
+Paul Adams – Lindon, UT

 Growing up backpacking the PNW coastal ranges and running rivers above the Arctic Circle, Adams has taught photography for many years in Utah.
 “Through my professional photographic career, I have tried to make beautiful photographs simply for the sake of beauty.
 Recently, I am motivated by the challenge voiced by American folk singer Arlo Guthrie: ‘It is not enough to write a song that is good.
 I want to write a song that is good for something’.
 The challenge is to seduce the viewer into thinking as deeply as they feel.”